While at Johnson & Johnson, I implemented a method of CARE centered design. CARE stands for context, ambition, rigor and empathy.

 With shared knowledge and differing perspectives, we built strong ideas to share with the leadership teams of the business locations we are targeting.

 Accessiblity & Inclusive Design | Studio Initative

 I partnered with a fellow digital designer to make accessibility a part of our digital design process.
 We started by doing an audit of our current intranet portal and an external facing medical platform.

-We shared recommendations and examples that helped move these two projects towards Level AA status.
+We led project meetings where we shared recommendations and examples that helped move these two projects towards Level AA status.